eagle-io/docs/source/intro/overview/index.rst

 	Workspaces are special container Nodes that can be shared with other users.
 All other Nodes are created within the Workspace.
 Workspaces can only be created by the Account Owner or Administrators.

 |icon-group| Group
-	Groups are simple nodes that provide structure to your Workspaces.
+	Groups are simple Nodes that provide structure to your Workspaces.
 You may choose to group content by geography or related purpose.
 Groups can be created inside Workspaces, Locations and other Groups.

 |icon-location| Location
 	Locations are special containers used to associate data with a geographical location.
 	Locations can be created inside Workspaces and Groups.

 |icon-datasource| Data Source
 	Data Sources automatically acquire or receive timeseries data using a variety of different transport options.
-Connect to a :term:`data logger` or get collect data from a file.
+Connect to a :term:`data logger` or collect data from files.
 Data Sources can be created inside Locations only.

 |icon-point-number-range| Parameter
-	Parameters are managed by (and contained within) Data Sources.
+	Parameters are managed by and contained within Data Sources.
 Parameters store the individual timeseries acquired by its Data Source.
-There are many different types of parameters and can be used for both Monitoring and Controlling.
+	There are a few different types of parameters but essentially they support Monitoring or Controlling of values.

 Review the full list of :ref:`Node types <node-types>`.